msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 While I spent most of my life breaking walls with using my head as a battering ram, most of my growth came from learning from others.
 I'm almost certain it's 80/20 where I spent 20% of my time learning from others and it made 80% of my knowledge.

-I built this talk around what I would loved to hear when I started my career and I want to give you some actionable tips and things to work on.
+I built this talk around what I would loved I heard when I started my career and I want to give you some actionable tips and things to work on.
 I'll mention topics like learning, culture, attitude, mythical 10x developer and so on.

 ##